 What you can do to get involved in elephant conservation

-It’s clear how the presence of elephants in an ecosystem benefits fauna and flora alike.
-So wildlife conservation programs that focus on elephant conservation aren’t only looking out for the elephants, but for all the plants and animals that depend on them too.
+It’s clear that elephants living within an ecosystem benefit the fauna and flora.
+Wildlife conservation programs that focus on elephant conservation aren’t only looking out for the elephants, but for all the plants and animals that depend on them too.